NaturailyShopify/Naturaily-netlify/_posts/2019-04-24-4-amazing-features-of-ruby-on-rails-6-0.md

 ---
-title: 4 amazing features of Rails 6.0
+title: 4 Amazing Features of Rails 6.0
 description: >-
   The release of the newest version of Rails is just around the corner.
 With it, a ton of new features will be introduced to the public.